Umersaeed81/File_Management_Operations/log/os_library/os_library.md

+Examples 1 and 2 perform the same operation because, by default, `os.walk()` traverses the directory tree from top to bottom.
+In Example-2, `topdown=True` is explicitly specified, but this is unnecessary since `topdown=True` is the default behavior of `os.walk()`.
+Both examples will output the current directory, subdirectories, and files in each directory from the root to the leaf nodes.

 ## Bottom-Up Directory Traversal with `os.walk()`

+## Example-3

 This example illustrates the use of `os.walk()` with the `topdown=False` parameter to traverse a directory tree from the bottom subdirectories up to the top directory.

 ```python